 This is where it gets creative!
 Once you’ve logged into your new site you will be faced with a blank canvas.
 So it’s now that you need to think how you want your blog to look.
 There are numerous free themes to go for while you think about it, some of which are pretty nice and stylish.

-You can opt to buy various themes and find extra plugins thrown in for free.
+You can opt to buy various themes such as Genesis and Mythemeshop and find extra plugins thrown in for free.
 Take your time to navigate your way around and get used to it all.
 It may seem overwhelming but just spending a day or two thinking and planning about the way it’ll look will allow you to come to a concrete conclusion to move forward with.

 Step 5: Write Your First Blog Post